psendyk/blackjack/index.md

 ## Conclusion

 Overall, we were satisfied with how our project turned out.
-All of the components support multiple players and the human-robot interaction felt pretty natural.
- Given more time, we would have integrated another RealSense camera into our project to assure that the robot can read the cards correctly with high enough accuracy.
+In terms of kinematics and gameplay, we attained our original goals: the game supported multiple players and the human-robot interaction felt pretty natural.
+However, Given more time, we would have integrated another RealSense camera into our project to assure that the robot can read the cards correctly with high enough accuracy.

 ###### Demo Video